Introduction -how to buy a computer for business

 - Graphic design type work and video editing as part of promotional work for your company.

 - Suppose your company is a growing business with several employees.
-In that case, you may also need to look up the term computer application in business for more ideas on business-type software to run your company’s administration and finances more effectively.
+In that case, you may also need to look up the term `computer application in business.’
+This will give you more ideas on business software to run your company’s administration and finances more effectively.

 The financial benefits when you buy a computer for business